buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 The first change is an update to the default policy table to elevate the precedence for ULAs prefixes such that ULAs, like GUAs, carry a higher precedence than all IPv4 addresses, making IPv6 precedence over IPv4 consistent for both ULAs and GUAs.

 The second change is the introduction of the concept of known-local ULAs.
 RFC6724 includes a method by which nodes may provide more fine-grained support for further elevating the preference for specific ULA prefixes, while leaving other general ULA prefixes at the precedence described in the previous paragraph.
-This document elevates the requirement for specific ULA prefixes to be inserted into the policy table to be a “MUST”, but only for observed prefixes that are known to be local, i.e., known-local ULAs.
+This document elevates the requirement for specific ULA prefixes to be inserted into the policy table to be a requirement, but only for observed prefixes that are known to be local, i.e., known-local ULAs.

 These changes aim to improve the default handling of address selection for common cases, and unmanaged / automatic scenarios rather than those where DHCPv6 is deployed.
 The changes are discussed in more detail in the following sections, with a further section providing a summary of the proposed updates.